koredeycode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is folder for the tasks on shell variables expansions .
+# Shell_variables_expansions
+In this project, I learned about Shell_variables_expansions as part of my projects for the ALX Software Engineering Programme
+* Koredeycode